krynv/feature-rich-graphql-express-server/README.md

 > **NOTE**: Make sure your PostgreSQL server is running before you start testing, otherwise the tests will fail.

+All tests can be found in the `src/tests` folder.

-Tests can be executed using:
+They can be executed using:

     npm test